National Research Council Rankings

 Penn State's Chemistry Ranking

-In the new the combined NRC R (regression based) and S (survey based) rankings Penn State chemistry is 12th among major research universities.
-For an explanation of the R and S rankings and to do your own rankings, see www.phds.org.
-The National Academies Press website does not itself perform rankings, but rather refers one to www.phds.org for them (in the middle of the page).
+In the new the NRC rankings Penn State chemistry is 12th among major research universities for the combined (equally weighted) R & S measures.
+For an explanation of the R and S measures and to do your own rankings, see www.phds.org.
+The National Academies Press website does not itself perform rankings, but rather refers one to www.phds.org for them (after navigating to the chemistry rankings, edit priorities and choose "see more options" to weight the R measure equally with the S measure).

 Highly Rated Programs for Collaboration